Pokémon Friends: Development and release

 The game was developed by the company Wonderfy in collaboration with The Pokémon Company.'
 The company is an education-focused company and had previously developed other educational games.'
 Previous educational games in the series include the 2020 toothbrushing game Pokémon Smile and the 2023 sleeping game Pokémon Sleep.
 All of the game's puzzles were developed in-house, with an aim being relaxing to a wide age range of players.'
 Wonderfy stated that they hoped this game would have an educational benefit for the player, particularly children.'
 According to Wonderfy's CEO and COO, Kei Kawashima, the target audience for the game is around five years old.'
 The game was also developed by H.a.n.d.

 Pokémon Friends was first revealed on July 22, 2025 during a Pokémon Presents presentation.'
 The game was released immediately after the presentation on iOS, Android, and Nintendo Switch devices.'
 Prior to the game's release, a trial event was held for the media that allowed them to review it in advance.'
 While the mobile release of the game is free, the Nintendo Switch release of the game has to be paid for.
 The Switch release contains a basic set of puzzles available from the start, with more available for purchase,' while the mobile version only allows for one puzzle to be played a day, with the puzzles being playable again a certain amount of time after the previous one.'
 The mobile version has additional downloadable content (DLC) available for purchase which unlocks additional features.
 One DLC pack allows the player to play as many puzzles as they like, while other DLC packs include additional puzzles, wallpaper for their room, and more.
 Shortly after the game's release, it topped the free games list on the Japanese iPhone App Store.
+A free update was added to the game on December 2, 2025 which added new puzzles, plushes, and furniture items to the game.